sxzrt/Instructions-of-the-PersonX-dataset/README.md

 *  c1   is the id of the camera (background)
 *  s1   has no special meaning
 *  33   is the viewpoint of the person

+### Data of a new baseline
+This datatet also contains 6 cameras, but it is more chanllending than the data used in CVPR19.
+The data and results will come soon!

 ## Instructions of the System